metho12/Scaling_Techniques/README.md

-# Scaling_Techniques via python
+# Scaling_Techniques via python.

+# trere are many ways to scaling features :
+1- Absolute Maximum Scaling
+2- Min-Max Scaling
+3- Normalization
-Standardization
+4- Standardization
+5- Robust Scaling

+in this repo. we just apply Standardization

-In standardization, we calculate the z-value for each of the data points and replaces those with these values.
+In standardization, we calculate the z-value for each of the data points and replaces those with these values

+# The standardization method uses this formula:

 z = (x - u) / s

 Where z is the new value, x is the original value, u is the mean and s is the standard deviation.

+--------------------------------------END----------------------------------